Heidi Nordby Lunde

-Heidi Nordby Lunde (born 3 February 1973) is a Norwegian politician for the Conservative Party.
-A deputy representative to the Storting, she met regularly from 2013, and has been ordinary member of the Storting since 2017.
+Heidi Nordby Lunde (born 3 February 1973) is a former Norwegian politician for the Conservative Party and currently a humanist activist.
+As a deputy representative to the Storting, she met regularly from 2013, and later served as an ordinary member of the Storting from 2017 until 2025.

 Political career

 Parliament

 Lunde was elected as deputy to the Parliament of Norway from Oslo in 2013.
 She met as deputy for Ine Marie Eriksen Søreide, and was member of the Standing Committee on Finance and Economic Affairs from 2013 to 2017.
 She was elected ordinary representative to the Storting for the period 2017–2021, and was member of the Standing Committee on Labour and Social Affairs during this period.
 She was re-elected to the Storting for the period 2021–2025, and a member of the Standing Committee on Finance and Economic Affairs from 2021.

 In 2020 she was one of the signatories of the "Call for Inclusive Feminism," a document which led to the establishment of the Initiative for Inclusive Feminism.